Finance Of America Companies Inc. (FOA) Shares Up Despite Recent Market Volatility

 FOA’s Market Performance

-FOA’s stock has seen a 23.33% increase for the week, with a -1.99% drop in the past month and a 12.12% gain in the past quarter.
-The volatility ratio for the week is 8.65%, and the volatility levels for the past 30 days are at 6.77% for Finance Of America Companies Inc. The simple moving average for the last 20 days is 9.67% for FOA stock, with a simple moving average of -3.32% for the last 200 days.
+FOA stock saw an increase of 58.20% in the past week, with a monthly gain of 22.15% and a quarterly increase of 38.85%.
+The volatility ratio for the week is 14.50%, and the volatility levels for the last 30 days are 8.02% for Finance Of America Companies Inc. (FOA).
+The simple moving average for the last 20 days is 43.55% for FOA stock, with a simple moving average of 26.21% for the last 200 days.

 Analysts’ Opinion of FOA